k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

 If the Actor is called outside a transaction or if the interface in question is already a part of an active transaction, an exception will be thrown.

-The use case for using this Actor is the Clone Entity flow in TDM which requires Fabric to be marked as non-transactional interface.
+The use case for using this Actor is the Clone Entity flow in TDM, which requires the marking of Fabric as a non-transactional interface.
 This, in order to prevent locking the LUI SQLite file whilst the transaction is open on a Target DB.

 [Click for more information about the TDM Clone Entity](/articles/TDM/tdm_gui/17_load_task_regular_mode.md#entity-clone-synthetic).